-For museum object inventory, the minimum fields captured must include Accession Number; Object Name and/or Description; Locator Number; dimensions of height, depth, and width; Person Recording; Date; and a memo field for any imminent threats to the collection.
+For museum object inventory, the minimum fields captured must include Accession Number; Object Name and/or Description; Locator Number; Dimensions (as height, depth, and width); Person Recording; Date; and a Memo field for any imminent threats to the collection.
 These fields are necessary as a foundation for future applications for full cataloging and storage/rehousing projects.

 Indicate who will be working on the project.
 If vendors/consultants/contractors are already selected, it is critical the procurement (hiring) process meets the requirements of the grant program.
 Describe the process you used.
 If vendors/consultants/contractors are NOT already selected, describe the procurement process that will be used if the grant is awarded.
-If project personnel will include staff, include information on their current level of staffing and details on how the grant will supplement their current employment.
-See Appendices D and I for more information.

-- How/where will the product be publicly available or lead to greater availability? - What product will be developed during this project?
-How/where will it be publicly available? - Final product: Provide an electronic sample from your collections database of the inventory work completed.

-• How will the inventory lead to a long-range plan that sets out short-, medium- and long-term needs for collections preservation?
+- What product will be developed during this project?
+How/where will it be publicly available or lead to greater availability? - Final product: Provide an electronic sample from your collections database of the inventory work completed. - How will the inventory lead to a long-range plan that sets out short-, medium- and long-term needs for collections preservation?